Last updated: May 3, 2026

 Local resources

-- HUD housing counseling: the HUD housing counseling program and the housing counselor finder can help if taxes, mortgage escrow, or foreclosure risk are all hitting at once.
+- HUD housing counseling: the HUD counseling program and the housing counselor finder can help if taxes, mortgage escrow, or foreclosure risk are all hitting at once.
 HUD lists the national housing counselor line at 1-800-569-4287.

-- County examples with direct help: Orange County Tax Administration lists help at 919-245-2100, option 2; Mecklenburg Assessor’s Office lists 980-314-4226; and Durham Land Records lists 919-560-0300.
+- County examples with direct help: Orange County Tax Administration lists help at 919-245-2100, option 2; Mecklenburg Assessor’s Office lists 980-314-4226; and Durham County DSS tells LIHR applicants to call 919-560-8000 for appointment help.

 Diverse communities